Matusf/Letters/README.md

-#Letters game
+# Letters game

-Click the falling letters
+Click the falling letters and try to score the most